 The centre comprised of a two storey, five bed-roomed house.
-It was in a quiet residential area in a town in country Kildare and within walking distance of a range of local amenities.
+It was in a quiet residential area in a town in county Kildare and within walking distance of a range of local amenities.
 The centre was registered to accommodate four adult residents and there were no vacancies at the time of inspection.
+The majority of residents in the centre required low levels of support with their activities of daily living.

-The inspector met with three of the four residents living in the centre.
+The inspector met with each of the four residents living in the centre.
 These residents indicated to the inspector that they were very happy living in the centre.
-One of the residents in the afternoon independently left the centre to attend their paid employment locally.
-The other resident went out for lunch with a staff member and appeared to enjoy listening to their music and chatting with staff.
-The third resident met with the inspector on their return from their day service programme which they attended independently.
-A staff member was observed to style one of the resident's hair and to assist them to book a number of pampering treatments.
-In addition, two of the residents were supported to book their COVID-19 booster vaccination.
-There were plans in place to create Christmas wreaths with all four of the residents on the evening of the inspection followed by a meal out with the staff on duty.
+Two of the residents were noted to attend their exercise class in the community on the morning of the inspection, while another resident went for a long cycle independently.
+The fourth resident enjoyed a sleep in before preparing their own brunch.
+Two of the residents were engaged in a formal day service programme.
+Another resident had paid employment and a separate volunteering position within the community.
+The final resident had chosen not to return to their day service programme post the COVID-19 pandemic and was in the process of attempting to find employment at the time of inspection.

 Warm interactions between the residents and staff members caring for them was observed with lots of conversations on various topics and laughs shared.
-It was evident that the residents met with had a close bond with the staff on duty and with the other residents living in the centre.
-Each of the residents spoken with, told the inspector that the other residents were their friends who they enjoyed spending time with in the centre and out in the community.
+It was evident that the residents met with had a close bond with the person in charge and staff on duty and with the other residents living in the centre. a number of the residents spoken with, told the inspector that the other residents were their friends who they enjoyed spending time with in the centre and out in the community.
+One of the residents had had a recent party for a significant birthday in the community which all of the residents had enjoyed attending.

-Conversations between the inspector and the resident took place from a two metre distance, with the inspector wearing a surgical face mask and social distancing.
-Overall, it was reported that the residents had coped well with the COVID-19 restrictions on community activities.

 The centre was found to be comfortable, homely and overall in a good state of repair.
-Christmas decorations were on display and it was evident from speaking with residents that they were looking forward to the upcoming festivities.
-Framed art work completed by one of the residents was hung in the sitting room.
+Framed art work completed by one of the residents was on display.
 Each of the residents had their own bedroom which had been personalised to the individual resident's tastes and was a suitable size and layout for the resident's individual needs.
 This promoted the residents' independence and dignity, and recognised their individuality and personal preferences.
-One of the bedrooms had an ensuite facility.
-There was also an upstairs bathroom and down stairs shower room for use by the other residents.
+One of the bedrooms had an en-suite facility.
+There was also a down stairs shower room for use by the other residents.
 Pictures of each resident and important people in their lives and other memorabilia were on display.
 There was a nice sized garden to the rear of the centre.
 This included some planted areas and a dining table and chairs for outdoor dining.
-The patio area was identified for refurbishment as some of the surface areas were uneven.
-It was also observed that identified fire escape routes on both sides of the building required some attention as there was some moss growing in the area which had the potential to be a falls hazard.

 There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of the centre.
 The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
 The provider had completed a survey with the residents and their relatives as part of their annual review which indicated that residents and family representatives were happy with the care and support being provided.
-Each of the residents completed an office of the chief inspector questionnaire in advance of this inspection.
-These questionnaires indicated that the residents were very happy living in their home.